sebapersson/PEtab.jl/docs/src/Model_selection.md

 [ Info: Saving results for best model at 0002/PEtab_select_forward_AIC.yaml
 ```

-The YAML file storing the model selection results will be saved at `pathSave`.
+The YAML file storing the model selection results will be saved at `path_save`.

 To run the code, you will need the PEtab files, which you can find [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/0002).
 You can also find a fully runnable example of this tutorial [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/PEtab_select.jl).